 Project your bill for this year

 Your estimate doesn’t have to be perfect.
 There’s no estimated tax penalty as long as the shortfall does not exceed $1,000.
-And, under a second safe harbor, there won’t be any estimated tax penalty as long as your estimate is at least 90 percent of the final tax bill.
+And, under a second safe harbor, there won’t be any estimated tax penalty as long as your estimate is at least 90% of the final tax bill.

 Estimated taxes can also be used to make up any shortfall in income tax withholding.
-The IRS advised employees, including owners of C or S corporations, who may have an unexpected shortfall in withholding for 2018 because of new law changes from the Tax Cuts and Jobs Act to make an estimated tax payment on January 15th to avoid underpayment penalties.
-More details about estimated taxes are in IRS Publication 505 on Tax Withholding and Estimated Tax (again, the revised publication for 2019 is not yet available).
+More details about estimated taxes are in IRS Publication 505 (again, the revised publication for 2020 is not yet available).